L-Ratio/OperaGXTheme/README.md

 ## Customizing Theme

-   To customize the theme please refer to the `theme.css` file
+   To customize the theme please refer to the `theme.css` file or use the [theme editor by gibbu](https://bdeditor.dev/theme/operagxtheme)

 ## Bugs/Issue/Suggestions